2020 Page Center grants seek to learn how corporations listen

 Lisa Tam, Queensland University of Technology; Helen Hutchings, Philips Group; and Soojin Kim, University of Technology Sydney

 City of Fort Worth’s Efforts to Listen and Re-build Trust Among Diverse and Marginalized Stakeholders

-Julie O’Neill, Jacquie Lambiase, Ashley English, Texas Christian University
+Julie O’Neil, Jacquie Lambiase, Ashley English, Texas Christian University